JuliaSymbolics/Metatheory.jl/docs/src/egraphs.md

 We do this by defining a method for [join](@ref).

 ```@example custom_analysis
-function EGraphs.join(::Val{:OddEvenAnalysis}, a, b)
-    if a == b
-        return a
-    else
+function EGraphs.join(a::OddEvenAnalysis, b::OddEvenAnalysis)
     # an expression cannot be odd and even at the same time!
     # this is contradictory, so we ignore the analysis value
-        error("contradiction")
+    a != b && error("contradiction")
-    end
+    a
 end
 ```